PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - Integrate with 20+ data sources

 ### Open source license
-Metabase is available under a AGPL licence.
+Metabase is available under a AGPL license.
 A limited version of the product is available for free, while an Enterprise license is available for a cost.
 Check [the Metabase repo](https://github.com/metabase/metabase) for more information.

 ## 8. [Grafana](https://grafana.com/products/cloud/)
 ![Grafana - open source analytics tools](../images/blog/open-source-analytics-tools/grafana-screenshot.png)